DCSCR: A Class-Specific Collaborative Representation based Network for Image Set Classification: Proposed Method

 \textbf{CSCR-based contrastive loss.} After obtaining the concept-level feature representations, theoretically we can compute the distance between two image sets.
 However, at this point, $\alpha$ and $\beta$ are unknown parameters that need to be optimized and solved.
 To solve the above problem and guide the network training, we proposed the following CSCR-based contrastive loss:

-Here, $\mathbf{\overline{X}}_{i}$ and $\mathbf{\overline{Y}}_{j}$ are two image sets, and $y_{ij}$ is the indicates function, where $y_{ij}=1$ indicates that the two sets belong to the same category, and $y_{ij}=0$ indicates that the two sets belong to different categories. $\mu_{1}$, $\mu_{2}$, $\lambda_{1}$, and $\lambda_{2}$ are four hyper-parameters.
-The constant $\mathit{m}$ is the threshold, and in our experiments it is set to 2.
+Here, $\mathbf{\overline{X}}_{i}$ and $\mathbf{\overline{Y}}_{j}$ are two image sets, and $y_{ij}$ is the indicates function, where $y_{ij}=1$ indicates that the two sets belong to the same category, and $y_{ij}=0$ indicates that the two sets belong to different categories. $\mu_1$ and $\mu_2$ denote the weight coefficients of the contrastive loss for intra-class and inter-class image set pairs, respectively, $\lambda_1$ and $\lambda_2$ are the $l_2$ regularization coefficients for the collaborative representation weights $\alpha_i$ and $\beta_j$.
+The constant $\mathit{t}$ is the threshold, and in our experiments it is set to 2.

 The first two $l_2$ norm regularization terms allow the affine subspaces to emphasize high quality images and suppress the contribution of low quality images to the affine subspace modeling.
+For example, if $\mathbf{\overline{X}}_{i}$ and $\mathbf{\overline{Y}}_{j}$ belong to the same category, the second regularization term becomes $0$, and only the first regularization term takes effect.
+Although the image sets $\mathbf{\overline{X}}_{i}$ and $\mathbf{\overline{Y}}_{j}$ usually contain both high quality and low quality images (see Fig. \ref{fig:motivation}), high quality images within the same category are often highly similar, while large discrepancies exist between low quality images of the same category and between low quality and high quality images.
+Driven by the optimization objective of the first regularization term to minimize $\left \Vert \mathbf{\overline{X}}_{i}\alpha_{i}-\mathbf{\overline{Y}}_{j}\beta_{j} \right \Vert _{2}^{2}$, the model automatically prioritizes high quality images from $\mathbf{\overline{X}}_{i}$ and $\mathbf{\overline{Y}}_{j}$ for modeling, thereby naturally achieving the effect of emphasizing high quality images and suppressing low quality images during feature learning.
+This mechanism also holds when $\mathbf{\overline{X}}_{i}$ and $\mathbf{\overline{Y}}_{j}$ belong to different categories.

 The third and fourth regularization terms are used to reconstruct the affine subspace with as few samples as possible.
+In other words, by minimizing the $l_2$ norm of the coefficients \((\alpha_i, \beta_j)\), the model encourages reconstruction using fewer and higher quality (more discriminative) samples, thereby reducing low quality frames.
 The constraint $\sum_{k}\alpha_{i,k}=1$ and $\sum_{k}\beta_{j,k}=1$ is used to avoid the trivial solution.
 Finally, the distance between the two sets can be computed using $\left \Vert \mathbf{\overline{X}}_{i}\alpha_{i}-\mathbf{\overline{Y}}_{j}\beta_{j} \right \Vert_{2}^{2}$.
 This loss function explicitly encourages two sets from the same category to be close to each other, and two sets from different categories to be far from each other.

 The main difference between our proposed method and existing works is that: existing works usually construct aggregation networks (such as attention mechanisms or LSTM) to learn aggregation coefficients or concept-level modeling coefficients.
 However, they only consider the images in one set during modeling, ignoring the information exchange between different sets.
 In theory, when calculating the distance between two sets, their feature representations are interdependent.
 In addition, building an aggregation network will increase the number of network parameters and affect computational efficiency.
 On the contrary, our proposed method can adaptively calculate the modeling coefficients of two image sets without introducing additional parameters, resulting in faster training/inference speed and accurate distance measurement.
 To jointly train the proposed DCSCR method, we designed the following bi-level training and alternative optimization scheme.